IngeoSDK/ingeo-ios-sdk/README.md

 ## Overview

 IngeoSDK is a location library for iOS which powers your app with an always-ON (24/7) location awareness while keeping low battery consumption.
 It uses unique algorithms to dynamically adjust GPS power and monitoring mode according to user behaviour and whereabouts.
+Built to support iOS7 and iOS8, your app will get constant stream of location data while in foreground or background.
 Battery consumption is just 2% per hour.
 We believe that location monitoring should be simple and should just-work, so you focus on building your app.

-For a full list of IngeoSDK features visit: http://ingeo.io/sdk
+For a full list of features visit: http://ingeo.io/sdk

 ## Installation